- This event has passed.

 Artsirk Productions presents My Three Husbands and Other Dating Stories – by Krista Legge

-Aariz Theatre presents The Boor – by Anton Chekhov, adapted by Azul Dosanjh
+Aariz Theatre presents The Boor – by Anton Chekhov, adapted by Azal Dosanjh

 Tell: Young people innately know the basics of a good story.
 In a same-day exploratory workshop pre-production, youth participants will discover how storytelling can empower self-understanding and positive social change.
 Participants will tell personal, community or cultural stories through short improv-based theatre using spoken word and shadow puppetry.
 This is a unique and theatrical invitation for a diverse range of young voices and perspectives to be experienced by All.
 Produced by Quills on the Edge, Facilitated & Directed by Stacy Gardner and Monique Tobin.